wolframalexa/wolframalexa.github.io/_posts/2019-10-18-joining-nvidia.md

 Nvidia is a partner of [Rewriting the Code](https://rewritingthecode.org/), an organization with which I am a fellow.
 I participated in the NYC hub this past summer, and it allowed me to connect with lots of awesome women in tech.
 I can't wait to do it again in the Silicon Valley hub this summer.

 My Nvidia interviewers asked me some of the most challenging technical questions I had this recruiting season, and I know I'm going to learn a lot!
-I'm really excited to explore my interest in hardware in a cross-functional, multidisciplinary team (with lots of Cooper grads!), and spend the summer in the Bay Area (if you're around, come say hi!).
+I'm really excited to explore my interest in hardware in a cross-functional, multidisciplinary team (with lots of Cooper grads!), and spend the summer in the Bay Area.

+I can't wait to see what the following summer brings!
+If you're in the Bay Area, come say hi :)